 SSH Public Key Usage

-First, create an SSH keypair on the client machine.
-In short, use:
+First, create an SSH key pair on the client machine.

 ssh-keygen -t rsa

-Note that you may want to change the keylength.
+You may want to change the keylength.
 Also, if you specify a password for the key, you will need to enter this password in order to connect to remote machines.
-Although not recommended, you can just hit enter for no password, and be able to access remote machines without a password.
+Although not recommended, you can just hit the enter key for no password and be able to access remote machines without a password.
+Obviously, this is a less secure method.

-Then, sftp the .ssh/id_rsa.pub to the remote machine.
-If this is the first time this has been done, you can:
+The private key will be created in a file called id_dsa while the public key is found within the id_dsa.pub file.
+Next, sftp the .ssh/id_rsa.pub to the remote machine.
+If this is the first time this has been done, you can use the following code:

 sftp user@remote